Are You Compliant

 ~ Sisi Finegold – Blind User

+Research amongst several sources states that up to 75% of those with a disability who interact on a website that has accessibility issues discontinue their interaction / transaction with that business.
+This constitutes a large percent of the population whose needs are oftentimes not met during an online commerce experience, causing businesses to lose out on revenue.
 If being welcoming and increasing revenue are not motivation enough, the risk of being sued for non-compliance is rising.
 ADA title III-related lawsuits have skyrocketed.
 There were at least 11,452 federal filings in 2021, which is a 320% increase over a short, eight-year period.
 And, as of 2020, 265,000 demand letters were sent to businesses that operated inaccessible websites.
 Currently, in the United States, ADA Title lll requires the defendant to automatically pay the plaintiff’s legal fees.
 85% of ADA lawsuits in federal and state courts during 2018 were filed against small and medium-sized retail businesses.
 Since it’s almost inevitable that the court would find in favor of the plaintiff, small business owners feel that they must settle out of court.
 The cost of defending a lawsuit could destroy even a medium-sized business as the average ADA website lawsuit settlement comes to $35,000. (source: accessiBe)

 Taking the time to make your website accessible and compliant is well worth the minimal investment!